richafnu/Viva/Viva/insights/advanced/admin/manage-settings-copilot-dashboard.md

     :::image type="content" source="../images/cohort-upload-02.png" alt-text="Screenshot that shows how to import new users from a csv file.":::

-5. Validate the list of users: Before you upload the list, you can validate the data to ensure that it’s accurate and compliant with the formatting rules.
+5. Validate the list of users: Before you upload the list, you can validate the data to ensure that it's accurate and compliant with the formatting rules.
 The validation checks for errors such as missing or invalid attributes, duplicate or conflicting records, or unsupported characters.
 The validation results show the number of errors, warnings, and successful records, and the results allow you to download a detailed report or fix the errors in the file.

 6. Confirm the list of users: After you upload the list, you can confirm the data and view a summary of the upload status, such as the number of users added, removed, or updated, the upload mode, and the upload date and time.
 The confirmation also shows a sample of the uploaded data and allows you to download the full list or undo the upload.